mageni/mageni/README.md

 ---

-Made with love by Mageni in New York, USA
+Made with 🥰 by Mageni in New York, USA